Hudson Wasp: 1953

-The 1953 model year Hudson large-car line was introduced in November 1952.
-For the 1953 model year, Hudson focused on introducing its new compact-sized car, the Jet that was unveiled in December 1952.
+Hudson's large-car line for 1953 was introduced in November 1952.
+However, the automaker focused on introducing its new compact-sized car, the Jet, which was unveiled in December 1952.

-The large cars were carryovers but added an upper-level Super Wasp line, which replaced the discontinued "Commodore 6" models.
-At the same time, the base Wasp was repositioned and priced lower to replace the discontinued "Pacemaker" models.
+Hudson's large cars were carryovers, but the automaker added an upper-level Super Wasp line that replaced the discontinued "Commodore 6" models.
+This model continued the improved interior materials and a more powerful Hudson I6 engine.
+The Super Wasp was offered in additional body styles: as a two-door "Hollywood" (pillar-less) hardtop and a "Brougham" convertible, of which 50 were made.
+The base Wasp was repositioned and priced lower to replace the discontinued "Pacemaker" models.

-The base Hudson Wasp used the 232 CID L-Head I6 from the Pacemaker.
-Hudson also offered the Super Wasp, which used improved interior materials and a more powerful Hudson I6 engine.
-Instead of using the Pacemaker's 232 CID I6, the Super Wasp used Hudson's 262 CID L-Head I6 with a single two-barrel carburetor.
-The 262 CID engine was rated at 127 hp (with single 2-barrel carburetor) while the top-of-the-line Commodore Custom Eight's 254 CID I8 was rated at 128 hp.
-The 262 CID six's power was underrated, so it would not outshine the flagship straight-eight engine.
-The narrow block 262 CID engine was the basis for the stroked and reinforced Hornet 308 CID I6 engine, introduced in 1951 which dominated NASCAR from 1952 until 1954.
+The base Hudson Wasp used the 232 CID L-Head I6 from the discontinued Pacemaker.
+The Super Wasp included Hudson's 262 CID L-Head I6 with a single two-barrel carburetor.
+This engine was rated at 127 hp (with a single two-barrel carburetor) while the top-of-the-line Commodore Custom Eight's 254 CID I8 was rated at 128 hp.
+The Super Wasp's power was underrated, so it would not surpass the flagship straight-eight engine.

+The narrow-block 262 CID engine was the basis for the stroked and reinforced Hornet 308 CID I6 engine, introduced in 1951, which dominated NASCAR racing from 1952 until 1954.
 The Super Wasp was also offered with an aluminum "twin H" manifold and twin two-barrel carburetors.
 Super Wasp performance with the "twin H" induction matched the performance of the big two-barrel 308 CID equipped, but heavier, Hudson Hornet.

-A sales war between Ford and Chevrolet during 1953 negatively impacted the production and profits of other automakers.
-Wasp model year production saw 21,876 units in 1953.
-Moreover, the decline in Hudson sales was due to a lack of a V8 engine and the annual styling changes the domestic Big Three automakers offered.
+Wasp model-year production totaled 21,876 units in 1953.
+Moreover, the decline in Hudson sales was due to the lack of a V8 engine in its full-sized models and to the lack of annual styling enhancements offered by the domestic Big Three automakers (General Motors, Ford, and Chrysler) that attracted buyers.
+While the new compact-sized Hudson Jet models were well-built and well-equipped, following the successful formula of the Nash Rambler, the costs of development and the styling of the small Hudson irreparably damaged the company.

+Moreover, the sales war between Ford and Chevrolet during 1953 negatively impacted the sales and profitability of Hudson as well as the other "independent" automakers.
+Discussions began to merge Nash and Hudson.
+The objective was to reduce costs and strengthen the sales organizations to meet the intense competition from domestic Big Three automakers.